Speed camera operation on the A2: This is how the police catch speeders today!

 The statistical handbook “Traffic in Numbers” published by the Federal Ministry for Digital and Transport (BMDV) provides further insights into traffic developments in both Germany and the EU.
 This handbook is used by various stakeholders such as policy makers, companies and the transport industry.
 It has been distributed by the Federal Motor Transport Authority (KBA) since 2018; there is currently a edition for the 2024/2025 vintage, which has been available since February 2025.
 The next edition is expected to be published in spring 2026 and will not only offer important information, but also a digital version that is accessible to everyone - a real bargain at 69.00 euros for the print edition or 60.00 euros for a subscription, plus shipping costs.

-The ongoing efforts for traffic safety, coupled with the use of mobile and inpatient speed camera, show that the authorities not only want to take care of the order on the street, but are also concerned about the well -being of road users.
-In this regard, you have to stay active and drive carefully - because wherever you flash is often a good reason for caution!
+The ongoing efforts to ensure road safety, coupled with the use of mobile and stationary speed cameras, show that the authorities not only want to ensure order on the streets, but are also concerned about the well-being of road users.
+In this regard, you have to stay active and drive carefully - because where there is a flashlight is often a good reason to be careful!